The Best Gold ETFs In Canada for 2022

 2. Horizons Gold Yield ETF

-Instead, it holds two other gold ETFs, Graniteshares Gold Trust and SPDR Gold Shares.
-The former tracks the price of gold, while the latter is an ETF backed by physical gold.
-While this fund’s capital growth has not equaled the performance of XGD, it does boast a superior dividend yield.
+Instead, it holds SPDR Gold Shares, the largest physically-backed gold exchange-traded fund (ETF) in the world.
+While this fund’s capital growth has not equalled the performance of XGD, it does boast a superior dividend yield.

 3. BMO Equal Weight Global Gold Index ETF

 The fund tracks the Solactive Equal Weight Global Gold Index.
 What’s interesting is that each security in the index is equally weighted.
 This lowers the level of security-specific risk.
-The 5-year average annual return is a solid 19.60%.
+The 5-year average annual return is 6.61%.

 What We Like: Low MER, global diversification

-The second entry on our list from Horizons is the Enhanced Income Gold Producers ETF.
+The second entry on our list from Horizons is the Gold Producer Equity Covered Call ETF.
 It pays a high dividend yield (monthly distributions).
-The 12-month trailing yield is currently 6.48%.
+The 12-month trailing yield is currently 7.73%.
 The fund managers use covered call options on the portfolio securities to reduce the fund’s downside risk.

 What We Like: High dividend yield, monthly distribution.